List of Cardcaptor Sakura characters: Nakuru Akizuki / Ruby Moon

 Ruby Moon (ルビー・ムーン, Rubī Mūn) is one of two magical guardians created by Eriol Hiiragizawa.
 The counterpart to Clow Reed's original guardian Yue.
 When Eriol transfers from England to Tomoeda Elementary, Japan, Ruby Moon created a false form named Nakuru Akizuki (秋月 奈久留, Akizuki Nakuru) and enrolls in Seijou High School out of sheer boredom, entering the same class as Toya Kinomoto, Sakura's brother, and Yukito Tsukishiro, the false form of Yue who is unaware of his true nature.
-Ruby Moon has a friendly brother/sister relationship with Eriol's other guardian, Spinel Sun; she teases him constantly and gives him a nickname "Suppi-chan", and is granted free-rein by Eriol to do as she pleases, which contrasts with Spinel's serious demeaner and reluctance to leave his master's side.
+Ruby Moon has a friendly brother/sister relationship with Eriol's other guardian, Spinel Sun; she teases him constantly and gives him a nickname "Suppi-chan", and is granted free-rein by Eriol to do as she pleases, which contrasts with Spinel's serious demeanor and reluctance to leave his master's side.

 Her true form resembles a human-sized fairy dressed long dark red and black gown, with black and pink butterfly wings that performs ruby-based attacks.
 As with Yue, Ruby Moon also takes her energy from the Moon, and both are rivals in power and ability.
 Ruby Moon is sexless / non-binary and has no biological sex, but prefers feminine pronouns; her "human sex" is unspecified, not being of either gender and having no figure like Yukito/Yue, being referred to as "she" throughout the series.
 Akizuki describes herself as genderless and has stated a preference for women's clothing and enjoys "being cute".